 7 Key Principles of a Healthy Home

 There are 7 key principles that you can follow to make sure your indoor air quality is healthy for you and your family.
-Below is a description for each of the principles and some of the actions you can take.
 Download the 7 Key Principles Brochure.

 - Reduce clutter

 Chemicals in the home can harm your respiratory and nervous system.
 Be aware of these contaminants:

 - Carbon monoxide

 - Household hazardous waste such as paints, pesticides and gasoline